jmackie/rouleur/README.md

 The API consists almost exclusively of the `CyclingParams` class, which holds all the parameters required for modelling a cyclist.
 The class constructor combines a number of sensible defaults with any (keyword) arguments passed.
 Details of recognised keyword arguments---i.e. model parameters---can be found in the class docstring (`help(CyclingParams)`).

-Instances then have a number of solver methods accessible via `parameters.solve_for.*` synatx.
+Instances then have a number of solver methods accessible via `parameters.solve_for.*`.

 # References